Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Introduction

-The TCP protocol (see \citet{DGR02}, \citet{GRZ04} for instance) is one of the main data transmission protocol in Internet.
+The TCP (transmission control protocol) (see \citet{DGR02}, \citet{GRZ04} for instance) is one of the main data transmission protocol in Internet.
 The maximum number of packets that can be sent at time $t_k$ in a round is a random variable $X_{t_k}$.
 If the transmission is successful, then the maximum number of packets is increased by one: $X_{t_{k+1}}=X_{t_k}+1$.
 If the transmission fails, then we set $X_{t_{k+1}}=\kappa X_{t_k}$ with $\kappa\in(0,1)$.
-A correct scaling of this process leads to a piecewise deterministic Markov process $(X_t)$.
-Another example of PDMP is the size of a marked bacteria (see \cite{doumic_hoffmann_2015}, \citet{laurencot_perthame_2009}).
-We choose randomly a bacteria, and follow its growth, until it divides in two.
-Then we choose randomly one of its daughter, and so on.
-Between the jumps, the bacteria grows exponentially.
+A correct scaling of this process leads to a piecewise deterministic Markov process $(X_t)$ with flow $\phi(x,t)=x+ct$ and deterministic transition measure $Q(x,{y})=\nbOne_{\{y=\kappa x\}}$.
+This process grows linearly (by construction) and the constant $\kappa$ can be configured in the server implementation (so it is also known), but the moment when the transmission fails is of course unknown.
+In the literature it is usually supposed that the jump rate satisfies $\lambda (x)=x$, but with this work we can check whether it is a realistic assumption or not.